 The religious point of view:

+The concept of reincarnation and rebirth is deeply attached to the Sanatan philosophy.
+According to Buddhism, there’s no such absolute end to life; it simply goes from one form to another when one person dies.
 According to Hinduism, the Karma of this life decides what will happen to that person in the next life.
-If one person misbehaves and involves in egregious acts, then that person’s reincarnation may not be in human form.
-The concept of reincarnation and rebirth is deeply attached to the Sanatan philosophy.
+If one person misbehaves and is involved in egregious acts, that person’s reincarnation may not be human.
 Christianity involves a deeper allegiance from its followers to believe in the resurrection of Jesus.
-According to Buddhism, there’s no such absolute end to life; it simply goes from one form to another when one person dies.

 The Mayan beliefs about the afterlife are unique in many ways.
-The Mayans believed that gods governed the world they lived in and that offering human blood was crucial for appeasing the gods so that the culture would flourish for eternity.
+The Mayans believed that gods governed their world and that offering human blood was crucial for appeasing the gods so that the culture would flourish for eternity.
 These led to many sacrifices of Mayan people on auspicious Mayan calendar days.
 The recent archeological excavations of some Mayan architecture drew attention to the gory side of the afterlife.
-The power of the dead brings the sustenance we need to survive on earth- it’s the central belief system of the Mayan ways of life.
+The power of the dead brings the sustenance we need to survive on earth- the central belief system of the Mayan ways of life.
 Mexicans shared a similar ideology.

-According to modern science, the soul or the vital essence of who we are doesn’t become dead or alienated just after death.
+According to modern science, the soul, or the vital essence of who we are, doesn’t become dead or alienated after death.
+Many scientists claim that they have captured or seen a form of light going away from the body after a person’s death.
 In fact, after the early moments of death, brain activity continues.
-Many scientists claim that they have captured or seen a form of light going away from the body after a person’s death.
-The claim needs serious investigation from the scientific community as hoaxes also resurface through social media and the internet.
+The claim needs serious scientific investigation as hoaxes resurface through social media and the internet.

 In a 2010 experiment in the US, a new android robot named BINA48 was developed to preserve the essence of one’s life-the soul.
 BINA48 (Breakthrough Intelligence via Neural Architecture 48) is a robot owned by Martine Rothblatt, who has made billions through pharmaceutical ventures.
 Roboticist David Hanson created the robot mimicking Martine’s wife, Bina Rothblatt, that has stored the memory and traits of the real Bina.
 The head-and-shoulder robotics express sixty-four different facial gestures without a complete body.
-It employs a mix of off-the-shelf software and customized artificial intelligence algorithms to retain information and enhance the ability to listen.
+It employs off-the-shelf software and customized artificial intelligence algorithms to retain information and enhance listening ability.

 Is the jury still out?

 In the coming decades, the pursuit of the afterlife will continue through religion and science.
-As the mystery is deepening by discoveries and new facts, it will be a magnificent landmark in human history if we become able enough to know what exactly lies after the soul leaves the corpse.
-Is T’challa’s thoughts about after-life correct after all?
+As discoveries and new facts deepen the mystery, it will be a magnificent landmark in human history if we become able enough to know what exactly lies after the soul leaves the corpse.
 Till then, let the imagination let loose!
+Is T’challa’s thoughts about the afterlife correct after all?